Jared-Godar/codeup_notes/admin/daily_quotes.md

 >14DEC21
  “Explanation is not half as strong as experience but experience is not half as strong as experience and understanding” - Mark Z Danielewski

+ >03JAN22
+ "Your only job is to make your classroom safe.
+That's rule #1.
+If your classroom isn't safe then nothing else matters," -Milam Learning is a vulnerable act.
+Involves mistakes and failure.